HoneyryderChuck/rodauth-oauth/MIGRATION-GUIDE-v1.md

 * all config methods terminated in `"_error_code`` are now prefixed by `"oauth"`
 * `unique_error_message` config method was removed (not in use)
 * `oauth_jwt_token_issuer` renamed to `oauth_jwt_issuer`

+## `oauth_application_default_scope` was removed

+If you were using it to pre-fill scopes in the Authorization form, or the New OAuth Application form, you'll have to do it yourself.